 What are You Doing for New Year's Eve?

-Whether you're gathering with a small group of friends or going out to a big party, it's important to stay safe on the last day of the year.
-According to the National Safety Council nearly half of all car accidents on New Year's Eve and New Year's Day are due to drinking and driving.
+Whether you're gathering with a small group of friends or staying home, it's important to stay safe on the last day of the year.

 Here are some tips to stay safe: